Bloomberg-Beta/Manual/4 - Reading list.md

-# Bloomberg Beta Reading List
+# Bloomberg Beta reading List

 The resources on this page cover a range of subjects we find useful to think about in our day-to-day lives as VCs.
 Like the rest of our manual, this is a living document, so please feel free to submit any suggestions via pull request!